A new characterization of symmetric $H^+$-tensors and $M$-tensors: Introduction

-The authors in~\cite[Theorem 4.9]{kannan2015some} show that a symmetric tensor is an $H$-tensor if and only if it is a {\em generalized diagonally dominant tensor} (see Definition \ref{def:dd_sdd}).
-The matrix version (i.e., when $m$ = 2) of this result is given in~\cite[Theorem 8]{boman2005factor} and~\cite{varga1963matrix}.
-Furthermore, the authors in \cite{boman2005factor} prove that a symmetric matrix is an $H^+$-matrix if and only if it can be written as the sum of a number of positive semidefinite matrices which have a special sparse structure.
-Based on this result, the authors in \cite{ahmadi2019dsos} show that membership to the set of symmetric $H^+$-matrices can be decided in polynomial time by solving a {\em second-order cone optimization} problem~\cite[see, e.g.,][]{lobo1998applications}.
+A symmetric tensor is an $H$-tensor if and only if it is a generalized diagonally dominant tensor~\citep[][Thm.~4.9]{kannan2015some}.
+The matrix version (i.e., when $m$ = 2) of this result is proved in~\citep[][Thm.~8]{boman2005factor} and~\citep{varga1963matrix}.
+As a result, it follows that a symmetric matrix is an~$H^+$-matrix if and only if it can be written as the sum of a number of positive semidefinite matrices which have a special sparse structure~\citep{boman2005factor}.
+From this fact, it follows that symmetric~$H^+$-matrices can be identified in polynomial time by solving a {\em second-order cone optimization}~\citep[see, e.g.,][]{lobo1998applications, ahmadi2019dsos}.

+$M$-tensors and $H$-tensors have emerged as crucial tools across diverse mathematical and engineering fields, including hypergraph analysis~\citep{fan2019eigenvectors,sun2019spectral,galuppi2023spectral}, tensor complementarity problems~\citep{huang2017formulating,luo2017sparsest}, multilinear systems~\citep{luo2017sparsest,li2015solving,ding2016solving,wang2019neural}, optimal control problems~\citep{azimzadeh2019high}, high-order Markov chains~\citep{li2014limiting,liu2018tensor}, and as discussed in detail in Example~\ref{example:pop}, have the potential to impact results in polynomial optimization.
+Next, we provide a brief overview of these areas of applications.